Time flies so fast. If you blink, you might miss it. These idioms about time and life are popular for a reason: they ring true.

 Mindfulness doesn’t come naturally for everyone.
 It’s a skill that can take time and effort to develop.

-Meditation is the best way to develop your mind and embrace mindfulness.
-Meditation is grounding.
-It helps you let go of your anxiety and focus on your inner self or the present moment.
-When you meditate, you open your mind to practicing mindfulness.
+The grounding process of meditation empowers you to embrace mindfulness.
+It helps you let go of anxiety and stress, giving you room to focus on your inner self or the present moment.
+When you meditate, you open your mind to accepting mindfulness.

 Stop and Smell the Flowers